Max Butler: Aftermath

 In 2018 Butler was charged with running a drone-smuggling ring from jail.
 The indictment states that in October 2014, he obtained an illicit cell phone and allegedly used it to obtain stolen debit card numbers from the internet, through which he stole money that he paid out to fellow inmates.

 Prosecutors say that a former cellmate named Jason Dane Tidwell stayed in touch with Butler via an encrypted messaging app and that, in the spring of 2016, Butler allegedly told Tidwell to buy a remotely piloted drone with some of the debit card scam proceeds to deliver contraband by airdrop.
 An inmate informed on the scheme, but guards never managed to find the contraband.
 One inmate, Phillip Tyler Hammons, confessed to retrieving airdrops, and he fingered Butler as the mastermind behind the plan.
-Butler claims that it was Hammons who behind the whole scheme.
+Butler claims that it was Hammons who was behind the whole scheme.

 Butler was released from FCI Victorville Medium 2 on 14 April 2021.

 Butler's story was featured in an episode of the CNBC television program American Greed in 2010.